punkplod23/Hackers-TTGO-Watch/README.md

 *Subnet*      - Simple subnet calculator to see how many hosts / valid hosts
 *Ping*        - Ping some IP address
 *IP Lookup*   - Lookup who owns an IP via the ip-info API
+*SSH client*  - Basic SSH.
+Password only for now (no keys - TODO) / known hosts handling via SPIFFS still needs to be added.

 ## Existing:-
 *IR Remote*   - IR remote